Wheelchair-bound amputee left outside in the cold by hospital security guards

-DENVER (KDVR) — John Torres, whose right leg was amputated because of diabetes complications, was only wearing pajama bottoms — his top half covered with two blankets — the night his sister and her friend found him shivering in a wheelchair on a curbside outside of Presbyterian/St. Luke’s Medical Center.
+John Torres, whose right leg was amputated because of diabetes complications, was only wearing pajama bottoms — his top half covered with two blankets — the night his sister and her friend found him shivering in a wheelchair on a curbside outside of Presbyterian/St. Luke’s Medical Center.
+KTLA’s sister station KDVR reports.

 It was Nov.
 29 and temperatures in Denver fell to single digits.
 The morning low on Nov.
 30 was 4 degrees.
 “It was cold, and I remember thinking to myself, if I don’t go to sleep, I won’t die,” Torres said.